My Favorite Flocked Christmas Tree Craft and Black Friday DAY!

 These flocked Snowflake Trees are my favorite.
-They are made from pipe cleaners and I used Borax to crystalize the trees.
-I think these are my favorite flocked Christmas trees!
+They are made from pipe cleaners, and I used Borax to crystallize the trees.

 I have seen trees like this made from pipe cleaners, but I added a twist and added the snowflake crystalizing.
 Aren’t these Christmas tree crafts magical?